HalaAli198/ML-based-G-code-Attacks-Detection/README.md

 # ML-based-G-Code-Attacks-Detection
 This repository is associated with the manuscript:

-**Proactive Detection of G-Code Attacks in 3D Printing using Machine Learning: A Comprehensive Analysis**
+**G-Scanner: A Machine Learning-based Detection of G-Code Attacks in 3D Printing**

 ## Description